jflamy/owlcms4/docs/2100PreCompetitionSetup.md

 > This page provides information about the main competition options that are used in most competitions.
 The full set of options is described in the [Competition Options Reference](2600AdvancedPreCompetitionSetup) page.

 The first step in preparing for a competition is to provide general information about the meet and define the major settings.
+To reach the competition options, use the "Prepare Competition" menu entry.

 ![10](nimg/2100PreCompetitionSetup/11.png)